UniversalDependencies/docs/_u-dep/amod.md

 ## amod: adjectival modifier

-An adjectival modifier of an NP is any adjectival phrase that serves to modify the meaning of the NP.
+An adjectival modifier of a noun is any adjectival phrase that serves to modify the meaning of the noun.

 ~~~ sdparse
 Sam eats red meat